Skip to content

 ];

-Fortunately there exists another way of returning siblings elements side-by-side without a top-level element, because the last approach with the array doesn't turn out very readable and becomes verbose with the additional key attribute.
+Fortunately there exists another way of returning sibling elements side-by-side without a top-level element, because the last approach with the array doesn't turn out very readable and becomes verbose with the additional key attribute.
 Another solution is to use a React fragment:

 src/App.jsx